 Barclays Capital Inc. and its affiliates ("Barclays") is not the issuer, sponsor or promoter of DoubleLine Shiller CAPE® U.S. Equities ETF (in this paragraph, the "Fund") and Barclays has no responsibilities, obligations or duties to investors in the Fund.
 The Shiller Barclays CAPE® US Sector TR USD Index (an "Index") consist of the respective trademarks of Barclays Bank PLC and trademarks owned by or licensed to RSBB-I, LLC and Barclays Bank PLC and that are licensed for use by the DoubleLine ETF Trust as the Issuer of the Fund.
 Barclays' only relationship with the Issuer in respect of the Indices is the licensing of these trademarks and the Indices which are determined, composed and calculated by Barclays without regard to the Issuer or the Fund or the owners of the Fund.
-Additionally, DoubleLine ETF Adviser LP may for the Fund execute transaction(s) with Barclays in or relating to the Fund's Index in connection with which investors of the Fund acquire shares of the Fund from DoubleLine ETF Trust and investors neither acquire any interest in that the Fund's Index nor enter into any relationship of any kind whatsoever with Barclays upon making an investment in the Fund.
+Additionally, DoubleLine ETF Adviser LP may, for the Fund, execute transaction(s) with Barclays in or relating to the Index; Fund investors acquire interests solely in the Fund; Fund investors neither acquire any interest in the Fund's Index nor enter into any relationship of any kind whatsoever with Barclays upon making an investment in the Fund.
 The Fund is not sponsored, endorsed, sold or promoted by Barclays.
 Barclays does not make any representation or warranty, express or implied regarding the advisability of investing in the Fund or the advisability of investing in securities generally or the ability of the Index to track corresponding or relative market performance.
 Barclays has not passed on the legality or suitability of the Fund's names or the Index with respect to any person or entity.
 Barclays is not responsible for and has not participated in the determination of the timing of, prices of, or quantities of the shares of the Fund to be issued.
 Barclays has no obligation to take the needs of the Issuer or the owners of the Fund or any other third party into consideration in determining, composing or calculating the Index.
 Barclays has no obligation or liability in connection with administration, marketing or trading of the Fund.
 The licensing agreement between DoubleLine ETF Trust and Barclays is solely for the benefit of the Fund and Barclays and not for the benefit of the owners of the Fund, investors or other third parties.